sdsouza21/KumanuTangata_MortalityPaperB/README.md

 # KumanuTangata_MortalityPaperB
 This repository contains code files for manuscript titled "Addressing Healthy Worker Effects in the Mortality of Former New Zealand First-Class Rugby Players: Career Length, Highest Playing Level, and Position".
 This is Paper B of two companion papers currently in preparation.
+The repository for Paper A is available at https://github.com/sdsouza21/KumanuTangata_MortalityPaperA.
 # Project Abstract
 **Objective:** To assess healthy worker effects on mortality in former first-class male rugby players, using internal (career length, level played, position) and external (general population) comparison groups.